 Fun Facts About Costa Rican Culture

-Costa Rica has a rich, vibrant culture that blends its indigenous origins and Spanish colonialism, with a dash of Afro-Caribbean thrown in for good measure.
+Costa Rica has a rich, vibrant culture that blends its indigenous origins and Spanish colonialism with a dash of Afro-Caribbean thrown in for good measure.
 The culture can differ depending on the area you’re visiting, but no matter where you visit in Costa Rica, you’ll find warm people with a love for life.
+One thing’s for sure: Costa Ricans enjoy life to the fullest!

 Pura Vida

 This is one of our favourite facts about Costa Rica.
-Pura Vida is a term used regularly by locals, and now more frequently by travelers hoping to fit in.
-It translates to “pure life” and is a way of life for all Costa Ricans.
+Pura Vida is a term used regularly by locals and now more frequently by travellers hoping to fit in.
+The phrase “pura vida” literally translates to “pure life” and is a way of life for all Costa Ricans.
 When someone asks you how you are, it is not uncommon to simply reply “Pura Vida” to say everything is good.

 Surnames

-Costa Rican women don’t take their husband’s last name as is customary in Western culture.
-The children of the couple take both the fathers and mothers surname in that order.
+Costa Rican women don’t take their husbands’ last names as is customary in Western culture.
+The children of the couple take both the father’s and mother’s surname in that order.

 Fiestas